Conference held by André Chapelon in the university of Paris - La Sorbonne in 1933.

 By Mr. André CHAPELON,

-graduate engineer from the "Arts et Manufacture" ("Arts and Factories") school,
+graduate engineer from the "Arts et Manufacture" ("Arts and Factories")

 Engineer at the Hardware Service of the Compagnie d'Orléans.